samdark/sitemap/README.md

 - `setMaxUrls($number)`.
 Sets maximum number of URLs to write in a single file.
   Default is 50000 which is the limit according to specification and most of existing implementations.
+- `setMaxBytes($number)`.
+Sets maximum size of a single site map file.
+  Default is 10MiB which should be compatible with most current search engines.
 - `setBufferSize($number)`.
 Sets number of URLs to be kept in memory before writing it to file.
   Default is 1000.
 If you have more memory consider increasing it.
 If 1000 URLs doesn't fit, decrease it.